APARNA2109/Enterprise-Knowledge-Base-Search-and-Query-with-Azure-OpenAI-and-Azure-AISearch/Exercise 2.md

     ![](./media/24-07-2024(47).png)

-## Task 2: Add enviornment Variables and check docker deployment
+## Task 2: Add environment Variables and check the docker deployment

+In this task, you will configure the necessary environment variables.
+This involves accessing the environment variables section in the web app settings, editing the values to match those provided in the previous exercise, and saving the changes.

 1. In the left-hand menu, select **Environment variables (1)** under **Settings** and Click on **Advanced edit (2)** at the top of the page to view or modify the environment variables.